jkomyno/redux-error-snapshot/README.md

 - `clean`: Deletes the compiled lib folder;
 - `build`: Runs the clean script, transpiles the code with babel to the lib folder and copies the flow references;
+- `build:watch`: Runs the build script in watch mode
 - `lint`: Runs eslint
 - `flow`: Verifies if there are flow errors;
 - `test`: Runs the test suites with jest;